kolypto/learning-and-playground/rust/README.md

     // NOTE: the entire instance must be mutable.
 You cannot mark individual fields as mutable. user.email = String::from("john@gmail.com");

-    // Define a function that create an instance of the structure.
+    // Define a function that creates an instance of the structure.
-    // Here we use the "field init shorthand": to avoid repetition fn build_user(email: String, username: String) -> User {
+    // Here we use the "field init shorthand" to avoid repetition (like in JS) fn build_user(email: String, username: String) -> User {
         User {
             active: true,